Premiership of Margaret Thatcher: Strikes; miners and newspaper printers

 Thatcher was committed to reducing the power of the trade unions but, unlike the Heath government, adopted a strategy of incremental change rather than a single Act.
 Several unions launched strikes in response, but these actions eventually collapsed.
 Gradually, Thatcher's reforms reduced the power and influence of the unions.
 The changes were chiefly focused upon preventing the recurrence of the large-scale industrial actions of the 1970s but were also intended to ensure that the consequences for the participants would be severe if they took any future action.
-The reforms were also aimed, Thatcher claimed, to democratise the unions and return power to the members.
+The reforms were also aimed, Thatcher claimed, at democratising the unions and returning power to the members.
 The most significant measures were to make secondary industrial action illegal, to force union leadership to first win a ballot of the union membership before calling a strike, and to abolish the closed shop.
 Further laws banned workplace ballots and imposed postal ballots.

 Coal miners were highly organised and had defeated Prime Minister Heath.
 Thatcher expected a major confrontation, planned ahead for one, and avoided trouble before she was ready.
 In the end the miners' strike of 1984–85 proved a decisive victory for her—one that permanently discouraged trade unionists.
 The National Coal Board received the largest amount of public subsidies going to any nationalised industry: by 1984 the annual cost to taxpayers of uneconomic pits had reached £1 billion.
 The year-long confrontation over strikes carried out from April 1984 by the National Union of Mineworkers (NUM), in opposition to proposals to close a large number of unprofitable mines, proved a decisive victory for Thatcher.
 The Government had made preparations to counter a strike by the NUM long in advance by building up coal stocks, keeping many miners at work, and co-ordinating police action to stop massive picketing.
 Her policies defeated the NUM strategy of causing severe cuts in the electricity supply—the legacy of the industrial disputes of 1972 would not be repeated.

 The images of crowds of militant miners attempting to prevent other miners from working proved a shock even to some supporters of the strikes.
 The NUM never held a strike vote, which allowed many miners to keep working and prevented other unions from supporting the strike.
 The mounting desperation and poverty of the striking families led to divisions within the regional NUM branches, and a breakaway union, the Union of Democratic Mineworkers (UDM), was soon formed.
 More and more frustrated miners resigned to the impending failure of the strike and, worn down by months of protests, began to defy the union's rulings, starting splinter groups and advising workers that returning to work was the only viable option.